Skip to main content

 Eventually the two ideas collided.
 Friday plus the number 13 became the perfect recipe for superstition.
 One historical event that people often point to happened in 1307 when the Knights Templar were arrested across France on Friday, October 13.
 Whether that moment created the superstition or simply fed into it, the story added to the mystery.

 Today, Friday the 13th is more cultural tradition than real fear.
 Some buildings skip the 13th floor, some airlines avoid row 13, and horror movies absolutely love the date.
-But for most people it has become more of a spooky curiosity than anything serious.
+The Friday the 13th film franchise alone has grossed over half a billion dollars — proof that people love being scared by the very thing they claim not to believe in.

 Comments